tonqa/JustType/README.md

 * **Broad language support**: Practically every language is supported, because no keyboard functionality is replaced.
 All languages which work in iOS also work with JustType.
 * **No enforcement**: Beginners do not need to use the gestures if they don't want to.
 Instead they can work exactly like they know it from any of their iOS apps.
 * **Performance:** This implementation uses the default UIKit text navigation provided by UITextInput protocol of UITextView and UITextField, which is of course very fast.
 Also it uses iOS gesture recognizers for gestures on the keyboard.
 * **Compatiblity:** This framework is compatible with iOS 6 and 7.
 It builds on the default UIKit.
 If the keyboard handling in later iOS versions changes the keyboard gestures extension just stops working.
 That's why this should not be any critical for apps used in production.
-In fact we have a demo app called *'JustType Demo'* in the App Store ourselves.
 * **Extendability**: The keyboard and UITextInput extensions are easily extendable for developers (e.g. the behavior for gestures could easily be modified).
 We in fact encourage you to contribute to this project.